Notice of change of date:

 So book all these dates in your diary now and let’s all hope that we will be able to meet up in person very soon.

-Delegates will have the option to choose to attend
+Delegates will have the option to choose to attend:

 The choice is entirely up to you but in-person places will obviously be limited.

-Speakers and topics confirmed so far for November are:
+Speakers and topics confirmed for December are:

 - The current IBM i Roadmap